 Remember The “Magic 8” To Alleviate Anxiety

 Stress is an inevitable part of life, but chronic stress becomes damaging.
-To assist your body and mind in staying calm and clear, reach for healthy, stress-releasing foods during difficult times.
-They’ll soon become your preferred way of eating all the time.
+To assist your body and mind in staying calm and clear, reach for these healthy, stress-releasing foods, especially during difficult times.

 2 Kimberly A. Dienes, Nicholas A. Hazel, and Constance L. Hammen,